Alfresco/docs-alfresco/digital-workspace/latest/governance/security.md

 11. Enter **Backend management** into the new row and then click **Save**.

 You have created a new Control called Training that has three Security Marks.
+The Security Marks will be visible and useable within the Digital Workspace.

     ![security-controls]({% link digital-workspace/images/security-controls.png %})